aospapp/aosp/external/OpenCSD/README.md

                     AutoFDO: update documentation for AutoFDO usage and add in "record.sh" script
 - _Version 0.9.3_:  Bugfix: Test snapshot library not handling 'offset' parameters in dump file sections.
                     Install: ocsd_if_version.h moved to opencsd/include to allow installation on OS & use in compiling client apps.
+- _Version 0.10.0_:
-- _Version 0.10.0_: __Updates__: Add additional information about the last instruction to the generic output packet.
+    - __Updates__: Add additional information about the last instruction to the generic output packet.
-                    __Docs__: update docs for updated output packet.
+    - __Docs__: update docs for updated output packet.
-                    __Bugfix__: typecast removed from OCSD_VER_NUM in ocsd_if_version.h to allow use in C pre-processor.
+    - __Bugfix__: typecast removed from OCSD_VER_NUM in ocsd_if_version.h to allow use in C pre-processor.
-                    __Bugfix__: ETMV4: Interworking ISA change between A32-T32 occasionally missed during instruction decode.
+    - __Bugfix__: ETMV4: Interworking ISA change between A32-T32 occasionally missed during instruction decode.

+- _Version 0.10.1_:
-- _Version 0.10.1_: __Updates__: Build update - allow multi-thread make (make -j<N>).
+    - __Updates__: Build update - allow multi-thread make (make -j<N>).
-                    __Docs__: Minor update to AutoFDO documentation.
+    - __Docs__: Minor update to AutoFDO documentation.

+- _Version 0.11.0_:
-- _Version 0.11.0_: __Update__: ETM v4 decoder updated to support ETM version up to v4.4
+    - __Update__: ETM v4 decoder updated to support ETM version up to v4.4
-                    __Update__: Memory access callback function - added new callback signature to provide TraceID to client when requesting memory.
+    - __Update__: Memory access callback function - added new callback signature to provide TraceID to client when requesting memory.
-                    __Update__: Created new example program to demonstrate using memory buffer in APIs.
+    - __Update__: Created new example program to demonstrate using memory buffer in APIs.
-                    __Bugfix__: Typos in docs and source.
+    - __Bugfix__: Typos in docs and source.
-                    __Bugfix__: Memory accessor - validate callback return values.
+    - __Bugfix__: Memory accessor - validate callback return values.

+- _Version 0.11.1_:
-- _Version 0.11.1_: __Update__: build:- change -fpic to -fPIC to allow Debian build on sparc.
+    - __Update__: build:- change -fpic to -fPIC to allow Debian build on sparc.
-                    __Bugfix__: build:- remove unused variable
+    - __Bugfix__: build:- remove unused variable

+- _Version 0.11.2_:
-- _Version 0.11.2_: __Update__: docs:- HOWTO.md update to match new perf build requirements.
+    - __Update__: docs:- HOWTO.md update to match new perf build requirements.
-                    __Bugfix__: Minor spelling typos fixed.
+    - __Bugfix__: Minor spelling typos fixed.

+- _Version 0.12.0_:
-- _Version 0.12.0_: __Update__: Frame deformatter - TPIU FSYNC and HSYNC support added.
+    - __Update__: Frame deformatter - TPIU FSYNC and HSYNC support added.
-                    __Update__: ETM v4: Bugfix & clarification on Exception trace handling.
+    - __Update__: ETM v4: Bugfix & clarification on Exception trace handling.
 Where exception occurs at a branch target before any instructions have been executed, the preferred return address is also the target address of the branch instruction.
 This case now includes as specific flag in the packet.
 Additionally any context change associated with this target address was being applied incorrectly.
-                    __Update__: Core / Architecture mapping to core names as used by test programs / snapshots updated to include additional recent ARM cores.
+    - _Update__: Core / Architecture mapping to core names as used by test programs / snapshots updated to include additional recent ARM cores.
-                    __Update__: Docs: Update to reflect new exception flag.
+    - __Update__: Docs: Update to reflect new exception flag.
 Update test program example to reflect latest output.
-                    __Bugfix__: ETM v4: Valid trace info packet was not handled correctly (0x01, 0x00).
+    - __Bugfix__: ETM v4: Valid trace info packet was not handled correctly (0x01, 0x00).
-                    __Bugfix__: ETM v4: Error messaging on commit stack overflow.
+    - __Bugfix__: ETM v4: Error messaging on commit stack overflow.

+- _Version 0.12.1_:
-- _Version 0.12.1_: __Update__: build: remove -g option from release build.
+    - __Update__: build: remove -g option from release build.
-                    __Update__: tests: Snapshots can now use generic arch+profile names rather than core names, e.g. ARMv8-A
+    - __Update__: tests: Snapshots can now use generic arch+profile names rather than core names, e.g. ARMv8-A
-                    __Bugfix__: Instruction decode - v8.3 B[L]A{A|B}[Z] instructions mis-identified.
+    - __Bugfix__: Instruction decode - v8.3 B[L]A{A|B}[Z] instructions mis-identified.
-                    __Bugfix__: Transition from A64 to A32 can be mis-decoded if the trace implementation represents the transition as an individual address packet followed by a context packet.
+     -__Bugfix__: Transition from A64 to A32 can be mis-decoded if the trace implementation represents the transition as an individual address packet followed by a context packet.

+- _Version 0.12.2_:
-- _Version 0.12.2_: __Bugfix__: Clean up memory leaks.
+    - __Bugfix__: Clean up memory leaks.
-                    __Bugfix__: ETMv4: Ensure addressing history zeroed after TINFO.
+    - __Bugfix__: ETMv4: Ensure addressing history zeroed after TINFO.
-                    __Update__: Allow GCC version to be included in build output path.
+    - __Update__: Allow GCC version to be included in build output path.
-                    __Bugfix__: Packet printing update when WFI/WFE is P0 element.
+    - __Bugfix__: Packet printing update when WFI/WFE is P0 element.

 - _Version 0.13.x_ : Intermediate development version.

+- _Version 0.14.0_:
-- _Version 0.14.0_: __Update__: ETMv4 - decoder update & simplification to handle advanced trace features.
+    - __Update__: ETMv4 - decoder update & simplification to handle advanced trace features.
-                    __Update__: ETMv4 - decoder support for speculative trace.
+    - __Update__: ETMv4 - decoder support for speculative trace.
-                    __Update__: Generic Elements: Additional information in EOT, UNSYNC, ON packets to give reason.
+    - __Update__: Generic Elements: Additional information in EOT, UNSYNC, ON packets to give reason.
-                    __Update__: Memaccess: Add EL2 secure memory space flag.
+    - __Update__: Memaccess: Add EL2 secure memory space flag.
-                    __Update__: Documentation: Updated for release changes and to reflect latest kernel version support for CoreSight.
+    - __Update__: Documentation: Updated for release changes and to reflect latest kernel version support for CoreSight.
-                    __Update__: Perf helper scripts updated to reflect latest build flow.
+    - __Update__: Perf helper scripts updated to reflect latest build flow.
-                    __Bugfix__: Fix for component operational flag inputs.
+    - __Bugfix__: Fix for component operational flag inputs.

+- _Version 0.14.1_:
+    - __Update__: ETMv4 - Add support for Q elements.
+    - __Bugfix__: build: fix logic issue for && operator. (github issue #23, sumitted by yabinc)

+- _Version 0.14.2_:
+    - __Update__: Architecture versioning.
+Set enum tag values to make conversion to numeric version easier.
+    - __Update__: I-decode: remove global temporary decode state data and replace with local instance data to make library more easily usable in multi-threaded programs.
+    - __Bugfix__: I-decode: Some Thumb instructions not correctly reported as implied returns.
+                  (github issue #24, submitted by kongy).

+- _Version 0.14.3_:
+    - __Update__: Fix makefile to be compliant with RPM base distros. (github issue #26, submitted by jlinton)
+    - __Update__: Add section to autofdo document.
+    - __Bugfix__: STM: fix bug that was missing ASYNC packets. (github issue #27, reported by subhasish Karmakar)

+- _Version 0.14.4_:
+    - __Update__: makefile: Add DESTDIR to install targets. (github issue #30)
+    - __Update__: tests: add script to run single test only.
+    - __Update__: docs: update to location of ARM coresight driver backports directory.
+    - __Bugfix__: ETMv3: Fix missing comma in string list. (github issue #31)
+    - __Bugfix__: makefile: tests: Fix build race problem (github issue #32)
+    - __Bugfix__: tests: fix ignore tpiu command line options (github issue #28)

+- _Version 1.0.0_:
+    - __New Decode Protocol__: Support added for the ETE protocol, used by ARM PEs that implement the FEAT_ETE feature.
+Supports new architectural features in this trace, including FEAT_TME.
+    - __Update__: Output Elememts: New protocol defines two new output elements.
+    - __Update__: Add support for WFIT / WFET instructions traced as P0 elements.
+    - __Update__: Architecture versioning.
+Arch v8 + PEs may add features in a flexible manner, and ARM also declares future features ahead of architecture versions to allow support to be added.
+                  APIs requiring an architecture version can now use ARCH_AA64 to declare a version of v8.3 + additional features.
+This relaxes the strict versionnig rules that the decoder uses when looking for Opcodes as trace waypoints.
+    - __Update__: docs: Add linux 'man' file and installation.
+    - __Bugfix__: build: Fix clean install, and remove static lib build test from main makefile to dev makefile only. (github issue #33)

 Licence Information